Justin Trudeau: Foreign policy

-Trudeau enjoyed good relations with the "like-minded" United States president Barack Obama, despite Trudeau's support for the Keystone Pipeline which was rejected by the Democratic president.
+Trudeau enjoyed good relations with the "like-minded" United States president Barack Obama, despite Trudeau's support for the Keystone Pipeline, which was rejected by the Democratic president.
 Trudeau's first foreign policy challenges included follow-through on his campaign promise to withdraw Canadian air support from the Syrian civil war and to welcome 25,000 Syrian war refugees.

+In 2016, Trudeau lifted visa requirements for Mexican citizens.
+Asylum claims by Mexicans grew from 110 in 2015 to 24,000 in 2023.
+Visas and some restrictions were reinstated in 2024.

+In January 2017, Trudeau wrote, "To those fleeing persecution, terror & war, Canadians will welcome you, regardless of your faith.
+Diversity is our strength #WelcomeToCanada," on Twitter.
+As a result, irregular border crossing increased, mainly at Roxham Road.
+Increased strain on services in Quebec and Ontario, and criticism over the unsustainable influx of claimants, appeared to influence the decision to close Roxham Road in March 2023; however, the new terms of the Canada–United States Safe Third Country Agreement (STCA) had been arranged the previous year.
+After irregular border crossings were shut down, asylum claims surged at airports.

-When Donald Trump became president, Canada-US relations deteriorated.
+When Donald Trump became president in 2017, Canada-US relations deteriorated.
 The Trump administration forced the renegotiation of NAFTA to create the CUSMA, in which Canada made significant concessions in allowing increased imports of American milk, weakening Canada's dairy supply management system.
-Donald Trump also implemented tariffs on Canadian steel and aluminium, to which Trudeau retaliated by imposing tariffs on American steel, aluminium and a variety of other American products.
+Donald Trump also implemented tariffs on Canadian steel and aluminum, to which Trudeau retaliated by imposing tariffs on American steel, aluminum and a variety of other American products.

-Canada's relationship with China also deteriorated during Justin Trudeau's time as Prime Minister.
+Canada's relationship with China also deteriorated during Trudeau's time as prime minister.
 The turmoil led to the arrest of Meng Wanzhou at the Vancouver International Airport in December 2018 at the behest of the United States, and the arrest of Michael Spavor and Michael Kovrig in China 12 days later.
-As these three individuals were released at the exact same time in September 2021, many observers speculated they were exchanged as part of a deal between the United States and China.
+Trudeau appointed Liberal advisor, Dominic Barton (McKinsey & Company, Century Initiative) ambassador to China in 2019.
+While Barton negotiated the release of Spavor and Kovrig, Canada-China trade reached historic highs.
+Barton resigned in December 2021, "amidst growing pressure from...President Joe Biden for Ottawa to take a tougher stance with Beijing."
+As Wanzhou, Spavor and Kovrig were released at the exact same time in September 2021, many observers speculated they were exchanged as part of a deal between the United States and China.
+Trudeau greeted Spavor and Kovrig at the airport upon their repatriation.
+In 2024, Spavor was awarded $7 million in compensation for his arrest and detainment.
+Although Trudeau repeatedly claimed the two were arbitrarily targeted, it was later reported Spavor had unwittingly participated in espionage by sharing information on North Korea with Kovrig who then passed it onto the Canadian government.